 And while we’re certainly months away from being able to call anything linked to the outbreak a “silver lining,” it is astounding to realize just how much Plato knew about the digital age: Necessity is the mother of invention.

 We see three fundamental changes all companies need to make to ensure their marketing strategies, tactics and content are relevant and helpful to customers in this time of great need.
-They apply whether companies are just starting to do data-driven test-and-learn pilots or have already embedded that always-learning mindset.

-- Collect new data: What’s important to people right now is radically different than it was even a few weeks ago.
+- Continuously collect new data: What’s important to people right now is radically different than it was even a few weeks ago.
 (Remember when we used to look for live music?
 Plan vacations?)
 How are they searching and browsing differently?
 With many confined to their homes, what are they doing all day?
 Are they with kids?
 Having intense financial worries?
 And as tempting as it is to make permanent proclamations about how customers are “changed forever,” we’re hoping that this crisis reminds companies that this data is always changing.
 It’s dynamic.
 A week from now, people may be stressed about something else, and a month from now, something entirely different.

 - Find new ways to connect and help: In a digital-only world, customers are spending more time than ever online, and digital marketing must reflect that.
 Is it time to shift budgets, or tactics to reach them better?
 Open your aperture.
 We love the way some brands are quickly introducing ideas that are both helpful and memorable.
 Look at the way Williams-Sonoma’s West Elm immediately launched Zoom backgrounds to help customers step up their videoconferencing game.
 Or Mattel introduced printable activity sheets and coloring books for parents.